Meal Prep Statistics: Cooking & Adherence Outcomes

 What Is Macros?
 Simply Explained

-reveal the meaning of macros (macronutrients): carbohydrates, proteins, and fats.
-Learn how these essential nutrients fuel your body, impact health, and achieve fitness goals.
+Understand macros (macronutrients): carbohydrates, proteins, and fats.
+Learn how these essential nutrients power the body, impact health, and support.

 How to Count Macros: A Beginner's Guide

-reveal precision nutrition by learning how to count macros.
-This guide provides step-by-step instructions, formulas, and expert tips to align your diet with your fitness goals.
+Get precision nutrition by learning how to count macros.
+This guide provides step-by-step instructions, formulas, and expert tips to align your diet.